bignosethethird/af-ZA_joomla_lang/README.md

 ## Renaming files

-You can rename a file with the 'move' command:
+If the file was already established in your from a previous staging operation (`git add`), you can simply rename the file in your IDE or in the command line: `mv old_filename new_filename`.
+You can also explicitly rename a file with the 'git move' command:

 ```bash
 $ git mv old_filename new_filename